krnwonseungee/p2-guide/skeleton.md

   Uses the methods provided by the FactoryGirl gem to create the Band object for testing purposes.
-This is preferable to using `Band.create` over and over in the tests--for instance, it's easier to change when the Band object's structure changes in some way.
+This is preferable to using `Band.create` over and over in the tests--for instance, it's easier to update the test when the Band object's structure changes in some way.

 * Michael Gleason - Gemfile